LLNL/radiuss-shared-ci/docs/sphinx/user_guide/use_spack.rst

 =========================================================

-We want to build the dependencies with Spack and then build the project with those dependencies but outside of Spack.
+We want to build the dependencies with Spack and then build the project with those dependencies outside of Spack.
 We need to generate a CMake configuration file that reproduces the configuration `Spack`_ would have generated in the same context.
 It should contain all the information necessary to build your project with the described toolchain and dependencies.